amirmahdy/OrderBird/README.md

 ### Admin endpoints
 This page is accessible from http://127.0.0.1/admin.

-This page navigates the admin through db and shows elements on the DB.
+This page navigates the admin through DB and shows elements on the DB.
 This page requires user credentials which by default are (admin, 123456).

 ### HealthCheck endpoints
 This page is accessible from http://127.0.0.1/health_check.

-This endpoint evaluates cache, DB, storage and migration.
-This endpoint is used by a third-party library [django-health-check](https://django-health-check.readthedocs.io/en/latest/)
+This endpoint evaluates cache, DB, storage, and migration.
+This endpoint is using a third-party library [django-health-check](https://django-health-check.readthedocs.io/en/latest/)

 ## Final Note
-There are some things that can be upgraded in future.
+There are some things that can be upgraded in the future.

 Most importantly encrypting the Token is important for safer storage, using Django secret key.